python/typing/docs/spec/protocol.rst

   setup(default_config)  # OK

-To determine compatibility of module level functions, the ``self`` argument of the corresponding protocol methods is dropped.
+To determine assignability of module level functions, the ``self`` argument of the corresponding protocol methods is dropped.
 For example::

   # callbacks.py